 Reboot your Android device

-- Alternatively, to force a reboot, hold the power button until the device restarts on its own.
+- Alternatively, hold the power button until the device restarts to force a reboot.

 Disable 5G settings